Yearly Archives: 2022

 Jesus implies that the prophet Zechariah had predicted the disciples deserting Jesus when he was arrested.
 The passage he quotes is actually about God’s plans to kill most of his people.

-The gospels misquote Malachi, mentioning a messenger sent by God to prepare the way for someone else.
+The gospels misquote Malachi,7 mentioning a messenger sent by God to prepare the way for someone else.
 Malachi actually said the messenger was to prepare the way for God, and didn’t say anything about a man coming.
 Either way, this description is so vague, there’s no good reason to think it’s about John the Baptist preparing the way for Jesus.
+Especially since Malachi says this will lead to God making sure people start following his sacrifice laws properly again, which is not at all what Jesus did.

 Malachi said God was going to “send the prophet Elijah”, which Jesus claimed also meant John the Baptist, though John the Baptist disagreed.
 Jesus said everything that was written about this “Elijah” had happened to him, despite the fact that the prophecy about Elijah didn’t actually say anything about what would happen to him, and really doesn’t have any resemblance to anything that happened in John’s life at all.